Table of Contents

 Gartner reported an even greater rate of occurrence, with 78% of employees stating that they discussed politics at work, and that it escalates in the run-up to national presidential elections.
 Most concerning is the observation that those conversations impacted their ability to work effectively.
 For example, 36% of surveyed workers said that the topic of elections led them to avoid talking to or working with a coworker because of their political views, and 31% reported that their conversations were stressful and/or frustrating.
 Even more concerning is the finding that 29% of employees had witnessed unacceptable treatment of a coworker due to their political beliefs, including offensive name-calling, being avoided by colleagues, or being mistreated.

 A SHRM survey found that 44% of U.S. workers experienced political disagreements in their workplace.
 Gallup’s surveys reported that, not surprisingly, younger workers (who tend to be more politically liberal) reported higher levels of discomfort than their older coworkers.
 Such unease seems to be shared by many, as other studies have established that 55% of employees believe that sharing political views can harm work relationships.
-25% of surveyed employees report avoiding a coworker due to differing political views, and many add that they avoided getting help from a colleague based on their stated social or political positions.
+25% of surveyed employees report avoiding a coworker due to differing political views, and many add that they avoided seeking help from a colleague because of their stated social or political positions.

 The realities and factors influencing workplace political polarization